CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 ### Class Methods

 One of the super powers that class components have is how we can add more functions within the class scope.
-These are sometimes called *methods*:
+These are sometimes called *methods* ([interactive example](https://codesandbox.io/s/13omkro30j)):

 ```js
 import React, { Component } from 'react'